Magnetic field-induced phases and spin Hamiltonian in Cs2CoBr4: Results and data analysis

 The spin structure at 4.25~T in Phase D, where the propagation vector is $(0,1/2,1/2)$, was determined from the analysis of 70 magnetic Bragg intensities.
 These were collected in rocking curves with a 0.06$^\circ$ step and counting $15$~s/point.
 The symmetry-based group theory analysis was performed using the SARA$h$ software~\cite{SARAh_paper}.
 It restricts the possible structure to the same two irreducible representations as in zero field \cite{Facheris2022}.
 Of these only $\Gamma_2$ is consistent with the measured pattern of intensities, as is also the case in zero field.
 Its basis vectors are tabulated in Table \ref{irrepD}.

 A refinement of this model was performed using the FullProf Suite~\cite{FullProf_paper}.
-A good fit to the data ($R$-factor $= 10.1\%$, Fig.~\ref{refD}) can be obtained with just 3 parameters $C_1 = 1.11(1)$, $C_2 = 0.01(3)$, and $C_3 = 1.14(1)$, representing the mixing coefficients of the $\Psi_1$, $\Psi_2$, and $\Psi_3$ basis vectors, respectively.
+A good fit to the data ($R$-factor $= 10.1\%$, Fig.~\ref{refD}) can be obtained with just 3 parameters $C_1 = 1.11(1)$, $C_2 = 0.01(3)$, and $C_3 = 1.14(1)$, representing the mixing coefficients of the $\Psi_1$, $\Psi_2$, and $\Psi_3$ basis vectors in the linear expansion of $\mb{A}^{(0,1/2,1/2)}_{d}$, respectively.
 We have considered that $\Gamma_2$-structures can occur in several domains.
 Specifically, the generators of the little group produce an equivalent domain where the spins on Co-3 and Co-4 are flipped.
 In our analysis we included domain population as a fitting parameter.
 In the end, the population of the second domain was found to be negligible, which is likely due to a slight misalignment of the field away from the $\mb{b}$ axis.

-At 4.25~T the refined staggered component of magnetic moment of Co-1 is $\mb{m} = (\, 1.11(1), 0.01(3), 1.14(1)\, )\mu_B$ in Cartesian coordinates.
-The modulation is entirely transverse.
-Combined with a uniform magnetization of 1.94 $\mub$ that we expect to be induced by the applied field \cite{PovarovFacheris2020}, this is nothing else but a spin-flop version of the zero-field structure, as illustrated in Fig.~\ref{fig:structure}(d).
+At 4.25~T the refined $(0,1/2,1/2)$-component of magnetic moment amplitude for Co-1 ions is \be \mb{A}^{(0,1/2,1/2)}_{1} = (\, 1.11(1), 0.01(3), 1.14(1)\, )\mu_B\nonumber \ee in Cartesian coordinates.
+This modulation is entirely transverse to the applied field and to $\mb{b}$.
+Since $\mb{b}$ is also the local anisotropy axis for each ion, we can safely assume that the uniform $(0,0,0)$-contribution to the magnetic moment is the same on all four ions, and is also parallel to the $\mb{b}$-axis.
+From magnetization measurements the latter is expected to be $(0,1.94,0)~\mub$ at 4.25~T \cite{PovarovFacheris2020}.
+The resulting spin arrangement is the sum of the two contributions and nothing else but a spin-flop version of the zero-field structure, as illustrated in Fig.~\ref{fig:structure}(d).
 The spins are confined to planes that form an angle of 44$^\circ$ with the $\mb{a}$ axis.
 In other words, the spins lie very close to the respective easy anisotropy planes, as one would expect.
 The net ordered magnetic moment is $m=2.51(2)~\mub$ on each site.